Kingdom of Norway (872–1397): History

 When Harald Fairhair became king of Norway after the battle at Hafrsfjord (traditional date: 18 July 872), he looked west to the isles that had been colonised by Norwegians for a century already, and by 875 the Northern Isles of Orkney and Shetland had been brought under his rule and given to Ragnvald Eysteinsson, Jarl of Møre.

 Iceland was more reluctant to give up its independent rule, so the Icelandic saga author Snorri Sturluson was given a royal invitation to the court of King Haakon Haakonsson and was there convinced that Iceland was by right Norwegian.
 So began the Age of the Sturlungs, a time of political strife in Iceland.
 The Sturlungs worked to bring Iceland under Norwegian rule, spreading propaganda through their positions at the Althing and even resorting to violence before the Old Covenant was signed in 1262, which brought total Norwegian rule over the island.

 In Ranríki Konunghella was built as a royal city alongside Túnsberg and Biorgvin.
 It remained Norwegian until the 1658 Roskilde treaty.
 Herjárdalr became Norwegian during the 12th century and remained so for five centuries.
-Jamtaland started paying taxes to Norway during the 13th century and was later absorbed into a part of the mainland territory the same century.
+Jamtaland started paying taxes to Norway during the 13th century and was later absorbed into a part of the mainland territory in the same century.
 It was occupied by the Swedish during the Nordic Seven Years' War, but later returned to Denmark-Norway as a result of the Stettin treaty of 1570.
 Idre and Særna, Norwegian since the 12th century, were conquered by Sweden during the Hannibal controversy.
 Ranríki, Herjárdalr, Jamtaland, Idre and Særna were permanently surrendered to Sweden by the Peace of Brömsebro 13 August 1645.